 Individuals with a disability may submit reasonable accommodation requests to the Housing Authority Property Manager or to the Legal Compliance Officer in writing, orally, or by any other equally effective means of communication.
-The "Request for Reasonable Accommodation" ("Request Form") is available at each public housing development, at the Housing Authority's Main Administrative Office, and online at www.housingforhouston.com.
+The "Request for Reasonable Accommodation"

+("Request Form") is available at each public housing development, at the Housing Authority's Main Administrative Office, and online at www.housingforhouston.com.
 The Housing Authority ensures that all reasonable accommodation requests are reduced to writing.
 The Housing Authority will endeavor to enter into an interactive process with the requester in order to discuss the requester's disability-related need for the requested accommodation and possible alternative accommodations, if any.
-While it is always the requestor's choice to enter into an interactive process is intended to help all concerned in the process by seeking to provide an effective accommodation that does not pose an undue financial and administrative burden for the Housing Authority.
+While it is always the requestor's choice to enter into an interactive process with the Housing Authority, such a process is intended to help all concerned in the process by seeking to provide an effective accommodation that does not pose an undue financial and administrative burden for the Housing Authority.

 Reasonable accommodation requests are processed in the order they are received by the Legal Compliance Officer.
 Any reasonable accommodation documentation (including the request form, if applicable) may be submitted to the Legal Compliance Officer in any of the following manners: (1) in person at the Housing Authority's main office, (2) via U.S. mail to the address listed on the first page of this document, (3) via e-mail to 504ADA@housingforhouston.com, or (4) via fax to (713) 260-0376.
 If additional information or documentation is required, the Legal Compliance Officer will notify the requester in writing.
-If the Legal Compliance Officer does not receive the requested information, the request for a reasonable accommodation will be administratively closed.
+If the Legal Compliance Officer does not receive the requested information within twenty-one (21) calendar days from the date of the written request for information, the request for a reasonable accommodation will be administratively closed.
 Because this administrative closure is not a denial, if the requester submits the requested information after twenty-one (21) calendar days, the request for a reasonable accommodation will continue to be processed, but as a reasonable accommodation request as of the date that the requested information was received and in the order it was received with other requests.